 The Department of Economics supports this requirement and strictly enforces it.
 Our policy towards prerequisites is clearly laid out in the Faculty of Arts and Sciences Calendar:NOTE: Please read prerequisites and exclusions carefully.
 Course prerequisites are strictly enforced and are not just “recommended preparation.”
 For all mathematics and statistics course prerequisites, the level of the course is also important.
 For all third and fourth year economics courses, FULL YEAR intermediate course prerequisites are mandatory: a similar “half course” version is not acceptable.
 All prerequisites must be fully completed BEFORE a course can be taken.
 Courses that are prerequisites cannot be taken simultaneously with the courses for which they are a prerequisite (i.e., they are not "co-requisites").
 Students from other institutions must show their transcripts to the department if they are using prior courses as prerequisites.
 The same rules apply.

-Students who believe they have completed courses equivalent to the published prerequisites at another institution must submit a transcript from that institution to the Undergraduate Administrator.
+Students who believe they have completed courses equivalent to the published prerequisites at another institution must submit a transcript along with a copy of the course syllabus from that institution to the Undergraduate Administrator.
 This should be done as early as possible, preferably prior to enroling in a course.
 Failure to do so will inevitably result in the student being removed from the course, usually after classes have started.
 For visiting / non-degree students, please note that a “letter of permission” from your home institution or campus means that you will receive a transfer credit upon completion of a course offered on the St. George campus but not that you are authorized to enrol in the course.
 Only the Department of Economics on the St. George campus can issue such authorization.

 If a student has formally been granted a transfer credit for a specific course, that transfer credit will automatically be accepted for prerequisite purposes.